SenthilNayagan/senthilnayagan.github.io/_posts/personals/my-thoughts/2023-10-01-why-to-pay-for-something-i-didn't-sign-up-for.markdown

 hidden: false
 ---

-# Dear Hathway: I don't want to continue making monthly payments for an AMC plan that you want to take from us "covertly"!
+# Don't want to continue making monthly payments for an AMC that you want to take from us "covertly"!

 Just to give you a brief background on **Hathway**, it is one of the Internet Service Providers (ISPs) in India, offering high-speed broadband services across many cities.